-Changes to water quality in the Pinewood River and Minor Creek Systems could arise due to contaminant sources, such as mine water from the open pit and underground mine, water associated with the treated tailings from the process plant, and runoff and seepage from the TMA and stock piles.
+Changes to water quality in the Pinewood River and the Modified Minor Creek Systems could arise due to contaminant sources, such as mine water from the open pit and underground mine, water associated with the treated tailings from the process plant (Table 5 lists the major contaminants in the treated effluent), and runoff and seepage from the tailings management area and stock piles.

-The proposed water management plan includes six primary constructed ponds for water management (Figure 6-2): TMA pond, water management pond, water discharge pond, mine rock pond, and sediment ponds #1 and #2.
+The proposed water management plan includes six primary constructed ponds for water management (Figure 8): tailings management area pond, water management pond, water discharge pond, mine rock pond, and sediment ponds #1 and #2.

 All contact water, including mine water from the open pit and underground mine, will flow directly or indirectly to one of these ponds.
-The TMA and stockpiles will incorporate perimeter ditching to intercept and redirect any seepage to the water treatment systems and subsequently to the final discharge points.
+The tailings management area and stockpiles will incorporate perimeter ditching to intercept and redirect any seepage to the water treatment systems and subsequently to the final discharge points.

-Four final discharge points for the operations phase are proposed (Figure 6-2):
+Four final discharge points for the operation phase are proposed (Figure 8):

-- the constructed wetland, which will discharge into Loslo Creek; - the pipeline, which will discharge directly into Pinewood River downstream of the McCallum Creek outflow;
+- the constructed wetland, which will discharge into Loslo Creek; - the pipeline, which will discharge directly into Pinewood River downstream of the McCallum Creek outflow; - sediment pond #1, which will discharge into the West Creek Diversion Channel; and - sediment pond #2, which will discharge into Loslo Creek.